-ARTICLE IV.
-Mixed Use Planned Unit Development (PUD-M)
+ARTICLE IV Mixed Use Planned Unit Development (PUD-M) [Added 8-12-1996;11 amended 3-12-2001 by Ord.
+No. 97]

-§ 155-20.
+~ 155-20.
 Purpose.

 A. Ingenuity, imagination and design efforts on the part of builders, architects, site planners and developers can produce developments which are in keeping with the traditional neighborhood development character of the Town and the overall land use intensity and open space objectives of this chapter while departing from the strict application of use, setback, height and minimum lot size requirements of the residential zones.

 The PUD-M District is designed to provide flexibility in development by providing for a mix of residential uses with or without appropriate nonresidential uses, alternative forms of housing and flexibility in the internal relationships of design elements.
-The purpose of the PUD-M Planned Unit Development Mixed-Uses District is to encourage planned additions to the Town that incorporate design features reflective of the "traditional neighborhood development" characteristics of small, older neighborhoods in the Town.
+The purpose of the PUD-M Planned Unit Development Mixed-Uses District is to encourage planned additions to the town that incorporate design features reflective of the Traditional Neighborhood Development' characteristics of small, older neighborhoods in the town.
 The focus of the development design in this district is shifted from the automobile to the pedestrian.
 Emphasis is placed on the layout of the streets, the building of a variety of housing types with smaller front yards, the appearance of clearly defined streetscapes and orientation to the existing village center.
-In design terms, traditional communities are characterized by mixed land uses; grid street patterns; emphasis on pedestrian circulation; intensively used open spaces; architectural character; and a sense of community.
+In design terms, traditional communities are characterized by mixed land uses; grid street patterns; emphasis on pedestrian circulation; intensively-used open spaces; architectural character; and a sense of community.